We tested 20+ Daily Planner Apps and here are the best 5

 3. Todoist

 Todoist is a Daily Planner app that helps you stay on top of everything.
 It’s super clean, easy to use, and works across all your devices.
+If you're someone who lives in lists, thinks in projects, and wants your tasks to sync everywhere without drama, Todoist fits naturally.

 Key features